 Porches, decks, patios, and balconies are character defining features of historic houses and are therefore historically significant.
 Porches are located on the façade or street-facing elevation, whereas decks and patios are located at the rear of a house.
 Components of these features include flooring, railings, roofing, posts, beams, columns, skirts, and trim which may be constructed of wood, concrete block, brick, stone, or a combination of the aforementioned materials.
-Often these features are located on the primary façade and visible elevations and may be elaborately decorated.
 Beyond aesthetics, they also serve as buffer space between the interior and exterior of a house, provide an outdoor shelter from weather and sun, and serve as a gathering and socializing space.
 In historic districts, the rhythmic streetscape created by the presence of porches, decks, patios, or balconies contributes to the historic character of the district.
+Some porches were enclosed in the early to mid-twentieth century and the enclosure has become historic in its own right.
+While enclosing historic porches is typically not recommended, in these circumstances the enclosure can be either retained or removed.

-- · Identifying, retaining, and preserving historic porches, decks, patios, and balconies - · For features constructed of wood, painting or staining existing wood to protect the wood surface from UV and water damage - · Cleaning features with a gentle, water-based cleanser on an as-needed basis - · Repairing historic materials by using the same material to patch, consolidate, splice, and reinforce the existing historic material - · Selectively replacing where necessary by splicing in new replacement materials.
-Replacement materials are minimally used only when the existing material is too deteriorated to repair - · Replacing missing elements or damaged pieces to match the material, existing size, shape, width, profile, orientation, and installation method of the existing materials - · Installing rear decks that are self-supporting so that historic materials are not damaged
+- · Identifying, retaining, and preserving historic porches, decks, patios, and balconies - · For features constructed of wood, painting or staining existing wood to protect the wood surface from UV and water damage - · Cleaning features with a gentle, water-based cleanser on an as-needed basis - · Repairing historic materials by using the same material to patch, consolidate, splice, and reinforce the existing historic material - Selectively replacing where necessary by splicing in new replacement materials.
+Replacement materials are minimally used only when the existing material is too deteriorated to repair - · Replacing missing elements or damaged pieces to match the material, existing size, shape, width, profile, orientation, and installation method of the existing materials - · Installing rear decks that are self-supporting so that historic materials are not damaged - · Retaining or removing porch enclosures which are historic in their own right

-- · When maintenance, repair, or in-kind replacement of the existing historic material is not feasible, using a modern material may be considered if the modern material closely matches the historic material in terms of design, color, texture, and dimension - · Installation on a secondary façade of a porch, deck, patio, or balcony where none existed historically if the new feature is compatible with the house's design, scale, and style.
-Further, installation and construction does not damage or obscure historic materials or character defining - · Enclosing a porch, deck, patio, or balcony on a secondary elevation with screens or historically appropriate windows without damage to existing historic materials or obscuring character defining features - Incorporation of safety features, such as handrails, in an unobtrusive manner that does not detract from character defining features
+- · When maintenance, repair, or in-kind replacement of the existing historic material is not feasible, using a modern material may be considered if the modern material closely matches the historic material in terms of design, color, texture, and dimension - · Installation on a secondary facade of a porch, deck, patio. or balcony where none existed historically if the new feature is compatible with the house's design, scale, and style.
+Further, installation and construction does not damage or obscure historic materials or character defining features - · Enclosing a porch, deck, patio, or balcony on a secondary elevation with screens or historically appropriate windows without damage to existing historic materials or obscuring character defining features - · Incorporation of safety features, such as handrails, in an unobtrusive manner that does not detract from character defining features

 Large or small sheltered porches are characteristic of Craftsman, Queen Anne, Folk Victorian, and Folk styles and should therefore be preserved.
+City of Birmingham, photo by KDG, 2022.

-- · Power-washing or mediablasting porch, deck, patio, or balcony features - · Removing or replacing historic materials that could be repaired or salvaged - · Removal of a historic porch, deck, patio or balcony - · Removing a historic brickfaced concrete block porch and replacing it with a wood porch - · Enclosure of a historic porch, deck, patio, or balcony on a primary facade - · Construction of a porch, deck, patio, or balcony that is out of line with the house's design, style, scale, or the historic district's design, style, and rhythmic streetscape
+- · Power-washing or mediablasting porch, deck, patio, or balcony features - · Removing or replacing historic materials that could be repaired or salvaged - · Removal of a historic porch, deck, patio or balcony - · Removing a historic brick-faced concrete block porch and replacing it with a wood porch - · Enclosure of a historic porch, deck, patio, or balcony on a primary façade - · Enclosure of a porch, deck, patio, or balcony on a secondary elevation with non-transparent materials such as vinyl or aluminum siding - · Construction of a porch, deck, patio, or balcony that is out of line with the house's design, style, scale, or the historic district's design, style, and rhythmic streetscape